 Despite these arguments the Councillors voted to support the officers’ recommendations.
 It was argued that this gave Appleby a scale of development in line with the rest of the District.
 This in itself was directly in conflict with conclusions of Council’s own Sustainability Assessment report commissioned as part of the Local Plan process.
 The report called this option the dispersal option and argued that it would “have an adverse impact on the landscape and built environment.
 It is also the least attractive in terms of accessibility, and would increase reliance on car travel to access jobs and services” (para 7.4.4).
 Instead, it recommended that most development be directed to larger places (known in the Local Plan as the Settlement Hierarchy).
 Under this plan Appleby was classified as a sustainable village, and as such as able to absorb only small scale development.
 This was based on the level of services available.

 The Planning Committee did turn down the Top St / Snarestone Rd application for 12 houses at a subsequent meeting.
-However this was improved on appeal – despite objections from Historic England.
+However this was approved on appeal – despite objections from Historic England.

 Building the approved houses was disruptive in terms of traffic, deliveries and linking up to services.
 All sites had approved traffic plans which were supposed to ensure that all vehicles entered the site from the nearest point outside the village (rather than travelling through it), all contractor vehicles were supposed to be parked on site and wheel washing was supposed to prevent mud on the roads.
 Of course these restrictions weren’t always observed.